-27. Mister Convex (aka Jonathan) should be the one buying some of both types of records.
-Mister Concave (aka Ke) will locate at a "corner solution" and only buy one type of music.
+27. Mister Convex (aka Zhun) should be the one buying some of both types of records.
+Mister Concave (aka Shaoze) will locate at a "corner solution" and only buy one type of music.

-28. Hannah's initial choice is shown below with utility U1.
+28. We did this one in class (though we had the axes reversed).
+Hannah's initial choice is shown below with utility U1.
 When the two "free" candy bars are taken away, Hannah's choice depends on whether spinach is a normal or inferior "bad".
 Where do you think she'll end up under either scenario?

 29. Shaylyn initially choose a 1-bedroom apartment (which leaves her with $1500 of AOG).
 After the subsidy, the price of apartments falls to $250 and, let's say, she chooses a 2-bedroom apartment.
 I've not shown the indifference curves so as to keep the graph clean.
 If, instead, Shaylyn is simply given the cash equivalent value of the subsidy (which is $500 for two rooms), her budget line becomes the red line.
 It is possible to draw a set of indifference curves such that Shaylyn would rather have the straight cash subsidy instead of the reduced price housing (in other words, she could get to a higher indifference curve on the upper segment of the red line).